The 12 Most Common Mistakes Americans Make When Moving to France (2026)

 The OFII validation alone has a three-month deadline from your entry date.
 Miss it and your residence status becomes incomplete.
 CPAM registration (the French public health insurance system) typically requires three months of documented residence before you can even submit.
 French bank accounts require proof of address that you may not have for weeks.
 Each of these things starts a clock on day one.

 The fix: read our OFII validation guide before you land, not after.
 Treat your arrival week as the beginning of an admin sequence, and plan the first 90 days as a system, not a checklist of things to get around to.
+Americans who plan to visit France before their long-stay visa is issued, or who travel back to the US after settling, also need to be aware of the ETIAS travel authorization coming into effect in 2026, which applies to all US passport holders entering the Schengen zone.

 Mistake 2: Trying to Do Everything in Order Instead of in Parallel